KamalSHOffical/my-notes/README.md

 1. If you get confused, **ask for help!**

+2. Everything takes longer than you think, make a schedual for your tasks, finish easier one, than take your time with big one, **BUT DON'T FORGET ABOUT DEADLINE!**

 And keep in mind, ***DON'T EVER LEAVE CODING!***

 Have a nice day! :)